 Gentex Reports Fourth Quarter and Year End 2022 Financial Results

-/EIN News/ -- ZEELAND, Mich., Jan.
-27, 2023 (GLOBE NEWSWIRE) -- Gentex Corporation (NASDAQ: GNTX), a leading supplier of digital vision, connected car, dimmable glass and fire protection products, today reported financial results for the fourth quarter and calendar year ended December 31, 2022.
+ZEELAND, Mich., Jan.
+27, 2023 (GLOBE NEWSWIRE) -- Gentex Corporation GNTX, a leading supplier of digital vision, connected car, dimmable glass and fire protection products, today reported financial results for the fourth quarter and calendar year ended December 31, 2022.

 Fourth Quarter and Calendar Year 2022 Highlights: